getAlby/lndhub.go/README.md

 + `WEBHOOK_URL`: Optional.
 Callback URL for incoming and outgoing payment events, see below.
 + `FEE_RESERVE`: (default: false) Keep fee reserve for each user
 + `ALLOW_ACCOUNT_CREATION`: (default: true) Enable creation of new accounts
 + `ADMIN_TOKEN`: Only allow account creation requests if they have the header `Authorization: Bearer ADMIN_TOKEN`.
-Also required for updating users login, password and (de)activation status.
+Also required for endpoint for updating users login, password and (de)activation status.
 + `MIN_PASSWORD_ENTROPY`: (default: 0 = disable check) Minimum entropy (bits) of a password to be accepted during account creation
 + `MAX_RECEIVE_AMOUNT`: (default: 0 = no limit) Set maximum amount (in satoshi) for which an invoice can be created
 + `MAX_SEND_AMOUNT`: (default: 0 = no limit) Set maximum amount (in satoshi) of an invoice that can be paid